wild-roots.org

 Gender Male

-Died 21 Sep 1904 Bayfield, Huron, Ontario, Canada Find all individuals with events at this location
+Death 21 Sep 1904 Bayfield, Huron County, Ontario, Canada Find all individuals with events at this location

-Buried St. Peter's RC Cemetery, St. Joseph, Huron, Ontario, Canada Find all individuals with events at this location
+Burial 23 Sep 1904 St Peter's RC Cemetery, St. Joseph, Huron County, Ontario, Canada Find all individuals with events at this location

 Person ID I103 Default

 Father Peter Ludwig Wild, b.
-8 Oct 1799, Sinsheim, Baden, Germany Find all individuals with events at this location, d.
-17 Oct 1863, Sinsheim, Baden, Germany Find all individuals with events at this location
+8 Oct 1799, Sinsheim, Baden, Germany Find all individuals with events at this locationd.
+17 Oct 1863, Sinsheim, Baden, Germany Find all individuals with events at this location (Age 64 years)

 Mother Katharina Fischer, b.
-6 May 1805, Sinsheim, Baden, Germany Find all individuals with events at this location, d.
-1 Apr 1882
+6 May 1805, Sinsheim, Baden, Germany Find all individuals with events at this locationd.
+1 Apr 1882 (Age 76 years)

-Family Catherine Foist, b.
-1828, Germany Find all individuals with events at this location, d.
-18 Jan 1892, Ontario, Canada Find all individuals with events at this location
+Family Catherine Vogt, b.
+25 Nov 1827, Aschhausen, Wurttemberg, Germany Find all individuals with events at this locationd.
+18 Jan 1892, Bayfield, Huron County, Ontario, Canada Find all individuals with events at this location (Age 64 years)

 Children

->2.
++2.
 Peter Wild, b.
-28 Feb 1857, Bayfield, Huron, Ontario, Canada Find all individuals with events at this location, d.
-16 Aug 1906, Osnabrock, Cavalier, North Dakota, USA Find all individuals with events at this location
+28 Feb 1857, Bayfield, Huron County, Ontario, Canada Find all individuals with events at this locationd.
+17 Aug 1906, Osnabrock, Cavalier, North Dakota, USA Find all individuals with events at this location (Age 49 years)

->3.
++3.
 John Wild, b.
-30 Apr 1862, Bayfield, Huron, Ontario, Canada Find all individuals with events at this location, d.
-18 Jan 1926, Milton, North Dakota, USA Find all individuals with events at this location
+1861, Bayfield, Huron County, Ontario, Canada Find all individuals with events at this locationd.
+18 Jan 1926, Milton, Cavalier, North Dakota, USA Find all individuals with events at this location (Age 65 years)

 Photos